accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Navigate to form elements using screen reader gestures.
 1. Check that a label is rendered when the focus of the screen reader is on the form field.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ###### iOS with voice control

 1. Activate **voice control**.
 1. Identify all the form fields on the screen.
 1. Check that a label is detected by Voice Control (a grey tooltip appears above the field).
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ###### Android

 1. Activate the **screen reader**.
 1. Navigate to form elements using screen reader gestures.
 1. Check that a label is rendered when the focus of the screen reader is on the form field.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}